 Jake Teeny: 4:53

-So, for example, the marketers working on Mike Bloomberg’s recent failed presidential run tried to design memes to look like they were generated by just random users when in fact, they were the result of marketers making these memes.
+So, for example, um so the marketers working on Mike Bloomberg’s recent failed presidential run ah, tried to design means to look like they were generated by just random users when in fact, they were the result of marketers.
+I’m making these means.
 Other marketers have used websites like Reddit, and rather than just kind of posting advertisements on the site, they actually get people to go into the comments section and write very compelling comments, which then seem like they’re coming from actual consumers but are really getting people or re-directing people to go to their websites.

 Andy Luttrell: 5:30